universalweb/Whitepaper/WhitePaper.md

 <p>UDSP is conceptually a merger of the functionality you'd expect from HTTP & Websockets.
 UDSP is designed to be kept open for the life cycle of the app and requests are to be sent over that one singular connection.
 Since connections are bi-directional streams and less chatty this conserves bandwidth and ensures low-latency for the livelihood of the connection.
 UDSP is far less chatty than HTTP and can be programmatically set to adjust it's own reliability standards.
 This makes UDSP a highly useful protocol where high-throughput, low-latency and high reliability are required.
 Due to UDSP's programmatic dynamic nature, it's efficacious in situations of highly variable and or degraded network connectivity.</p>

-<p>UDSP has optional puzzles included in the packets which allow providers and solvers to earn VIAT.
+<p>UDSP has optional puzzles contained inside UDSP packets which allow providers and solvers to earn VIAT.
 Puzzles can vary and thus the puzzles are a Dynamic-Proof-of-Work.
 The puzzles may be encapsulated or point to data that is required for solving the puzzle.
 This functionality will be described in the next white paper for VIAT.
 The puzzles also function as congestion control and a way to limit the potential damages from DDOS attacks.
 Sentivate turns a typical DDOS attack into profit by the introduction of various puzzle types into packets.
 When a client solves the served puzzle the client and domain are credited by the network with Viat.
 If a server is under DDOS attack then the server can dynamically change the reward split up-to 100% for the domain.
 This ensures the attackers suffer more financial loss and have little to gain.
 Puzzles ensure that both parties have an incentive to act in good faith.</p>

 <br />